Tallaght Stadium: Opening and development

 The first match in the new stadium was held on 13 March 2009.
 Rovers made a winning start to life in Tallaght as they saw off the challenge of Sligo Rovers 2–1 in front of a sell-out crowd of 3,000.
 Gary Twigg had the honour of being the first man to score at the new stadium.

 On 20 July 2009, Shamrock Rovers played Real Madrid at Tallaght Stadium as part of a "festival of football" which also included games against Newcastle United and Hibernian.
 Temporary seating was installed taking capacity up to 10,900.
 Real Madrid won the game by one goal to nil with a late goal.
 The match was notable for the debut appearance of Cristiano Ronaldo for Real Madrid.
 The second (east) stand was opened for a game against Dundalk on 22 August 2009, which attracted over 4,500 fans.
 The stadium was sold out the following week, albeit with capacity restrictions (meaning a crowd of about 5,400) for a derby with St Patrick's Athletic.
 Its first full house with the new capacity came against Bohemians on 2 October 2009, as 6,000 tickets were sold out a week in advance.

 Tallaght Stadium won the 2010 Airtricity League Pitch of the Year award.
 It also won the 2012 Airtricity League Pitch of the Year award.

 In 2019 the South Stand was opened, behind the southern goal, bringing the capacity up to nearly 8,000 seats.
-A north stand behind the opposite goal at the 'Square end', started construction in 2022.
-This will include 2,000 more seats, bringing the capacity of Tallaght stadium up to over 10,000 seats.
+A north stand behind the opposite goal at the 'Square end', was opened in 2024 and includes 2,000 additional seats, bringing the capacity of Tallaght stadium up to over 10,000 seats.

-Cup Football
+Cup football

 The 2009 FAI Cup Final was held at the stadium.
 Sporting Fingal were winners over Sligo Rovers before 8,105 people.
 The Setanta Sports Cup Final has been held on four occasions at Tallaght Stadium, in 2010, 2011, 2013, and 2014.
 In the 2013 final, on 13 May 2013, Shamrock Rovers defeated Drogheda United 7–1, in front of 4,022 fans.
+Following the completion of its fourth stand, Tallaght stadium hosted the tenth edition of the President's Cup in which Rovers beat St. Pat's in front of a record crowd of 8,053.